 We collaborate with our authorizers, the Nevada Joint Union High School District, but our board operates independently.

-Board Vice Chair
+Former Board Chair

 I am Linda Brown, a retired school administrator.
 I have lived in Nevada County since 1990 when I came to be principal of Hennessy School now Grass Valley Charter School.
 Working and doing service in this child centered county has given me great satisfaction and joy.
 After teaching many different grade levels and special education I ended my 39 year career as Assistant Superintendent of Grass Valley School District and administrator of Grass Valley Charter School.
 Being a board member of SAEL has allowed me to continue to serve the children of our community and support Expeditionary Learning, one of the premier educational models in the United States.